 LIMITS WHEN CROSSING HIGHWAY.

-AID STATION food, drinks, ice, and other supplies (as well as ice and water at un-staffed cooler locations) are for individual runners ONLY.
-Pacers and other crew members are NOT included.
+AID STATION food, drinks, ice, and other supplies (as well as ice and water at un-staffed cooler locations) are for individual runners ONLY and not for pacers and other crew members.
 Quantities are stocked and replenished with runners only in mind.
-Teams are self-contained and are never included, except in emergencies.
+Teams are self-contained and are not served at aid stations except in emergencies.
 Note that the finish line is different; food and drinks are for all runners, team members and REGISTERED volunteers.

 ACTIVITY PROHIBITED ON BRIDGES.
 No change of runners is ever allowed on a bridge.
 This includes Seven Mile Bridge.
 No support of any kind may be given to a runner on any bridge, and no support may ever be given from a moving vehicle.
-ANY VIOLATION OF THESE RULES WILL RESULT IN IMMEDIATE DISQUALIFICATION, INCLUDING TEAM DQ FOR A “DROP” ON SEVEN MILE BRIDGE.
+If approaching Snake Creek drawbridge (MM85.7) with gates down OR warning lights flashing that indicate the bridge is about to go up, runner must stop IMMEDIATELY and wait until the bridge re-opens for vehicular and foot traffic.
+ANY VIOLATION OF THESE RULES WILL RESULT IN IMMEDIATE DISQUALIFICATION.
+THIS INCLUDES TEAM DQ IF THE TEAM RUNNER ON SEVEN MILE BRIDGE IS UNABLE TO COMPLETE THE DISTANCE.

 SUPPORT VEHICLE.
 Each team must have its own vehicle, and only one vehicle per team (or individual runner) will be allowed on the course.
 A “shuttle” vehicle to ferry crew or gear to the support vehicle is permitted on a very limited basis, but the “shuttle” may not remain on the course in active support.

 Vehicle size & type restrictions--NEW: The team or individual runner support vehicle may be a car, SUV, minivan or full-size (12-15-passenger) van.
 Not allowed on the course at any time are motor-homes or RVs of any type and of any length, including slide-in truck campers.
-Oversize vans, or vans or “Sprinter”-type vans that have been converted to RVs are not allowed.
+Oversize vans including Sprinter-type vans, and vans or “Sprinter” vans that have been converted to RVs, are not allowed.
 No trailers of any kind or size may be used in this race.
 Only one active support vehicle per team will be allowed on the course.
 The decision of the Race Director or his designee will be final should any question arise about acceptability of a support vehicle.
 If you are unsure about whether your vehicle will be okay, ask the RD BEFORE the race.

-Family & Friends Vehicles--NEW: Due to extremely limited parking throughout the race, secondary vehicles, including those of family and friends, are NOT otherwise permitted on the course at any support location or aid station.
+Family & Friends Vehicles--NEW: Due to extremely limited parking throughout the race, secondary vehicles, including those of family and friends, are NOT permitted at any support or exchange location or aid station.
 Supporters, including family and friends, are invited to view the race start and are welcome to watch the finish at Higgs Beach.
-They may also park at non-race support locations and cheer their runner from there or walk to a support location to do so.
+They may also park at non-race support locations and cheer their runner from there or walk to a support location--including an aid station--to do so.

 COMPETITION & SPORTSMANSHIP:STRICTLY FOLLOW COURSE.
 Run ONLY where course instructions direct at all times.
 Examples: When running on the road shoulder, racers MUST RUN ON THE OCEAN SIDE OF THE ROAD FACING TRAFFIC.
 When a bike path or sidewalk is available, runners MUST run there and NOT on the road shoulder.
 This is NOT an option and will be considered cutting the course.
 The race’s intent is to keep runners off the road to the maximum extent possible.
 Runners failing to comply will be required to retrace their steps to the point of infraction, then run the proper route.

 DECORUM.
 Runners and crew must display courtesy, good taste, decorum and sportsmanship at all times, and must not litter, mar or pollute the landscape or environment.
-Bathrooms and portable toilets are available throughout the Keys.
+That includes defecation anywhere other than in bathrooms and portable toilets which are available throughout the Keys.
 Use them.
-(Penalties for doing otherwise apply.)
+Penalties for doing otherwise, including immediate DQ for flagrant violations, apply.
 Nudity is specifically not allowed and will be severely penalized.

 CHECKING-IN AND OUT.
 Individual runners MUST check-in at every staffed aid station, and teams must check-in at MM73.9, MM50 and MM25.